 You can review step by step guide on how to write your dissertation here.

 How to Select the Best Topic?

-A dissertation topic must be selected on the bases of research interests, availability of data, time limitations, and scope and significance of research.
-The following management dissertation topics are carefully short listed while considering all these parameters.
+A dissertation topic must be selected based on research interests, availability of data, time limitations, and the research's scope and significance.
+The following management dissertation topics are carefully shortlisted while considering all these parameters.
 Please review these topics and let us know if you have any queries.

-Research Aim: This study will identify the aspects of Crisis management during COVD-19, including its challenges and solutions.
+Research Aim: This study will identify crisis management aspects during COVD-19, including its challenges and solutions.

 Business management during COVID-19

-Research Aim: This study will review the challenges faced by business executives of various scale industries and how they are trying to recover from the loss.
+Research Aim: This study will review the challenges faced by business executives of various scale industries and how they are recovering from the loss.
 How far they succeed?

 Hospital and medicine management during COVID-19

 Research Aim: This study will highlight the role of hospital management during COVID-19, the challenges they came across, and the ways to overcome those challenges.

 Research Aim: This study will address the issues faced by students and educational institutes.
 How are they trying to overcome the challenges of imparting education during coronavirus pandemic?